dimitri-nicolo/calico/master/networking/dual-tor.md

 #### Configure {{site.prodname}} to peer with ToR routers

-Now, in principle, you should [configure BGPPeer resources](bgp) to tell each
-{{site.prodname}} node to peer with the ToR routers for its rack, with the following field settings.
+Configure each {{site.prodname}} node to peer with the ToR routers using the BGPPeer resource.
+The following settings are recommended for dual ToR configurations.

 -  `sourceAddress: None` to allow Linux to choose different interface-specific source addresses for the BGP sessions to the two ToRs.